A 5-Step Plan of Care if You've Been Outed

 Recognize if things get too hard and seek help.

 Remember, you do not have to go through this alone.
-Reach out to the counseling center or affirming community mental health professionals if you are at a non-affirming school.
+Reach out to the counseling center (if they have known and trusted affirming practitioners) or affirming community mental health professionals if you are at a non-affirming school.
 There are people whose jobs are to help you get through tough times; make sure you connect with them.

 https://www.minus18.org.au/articles/what-to-do-if-you%E2%80%99ve-been-outed-before-you%E2%80%99re-ready